 In a report released by LexisNexis and Am Law Daily affiliate ALM Legal Intelligence, 'Thinking Like Your Client: Strategic Planning in Law Firms,' nine out of 10 leaders of AmLaw 200–size firms said their firms have partners at risk of being de-equitized or 'put on performance plans.'
 As one firm leader responding to that survey said ominously: 'Our attorneys need to be become client development experts rather than expense-cutting experts.'"

-The November 5, 2012 edition of American Lawyer gives us "Unlocking the Mystery," its comparison of equity- and non-equity partner compensation.
+The American Lawyer gives us "Unlocking the Mystery," its comparison of equity- and non-equity partner compensation.
 The gist is that non-equity partners’ comp is anywhere from 28-58% of that of equity partners, which AmLaw concludes, “At some firms that can mean a whole lot of money.”